 - Cover and let sit for one hour.

-- 2 sweet potatoes, peeled and cut in 1 inch cubes
+- 2 sweet potatoes, peeled and cut into 1 inch cubes

 - Place on a sheet pan and toss with 1 tablespoon of olive oil.